S. Rajeswara Rao: Early life

 Rajeswara Rao was born in 1922 in the village of Sivaramapuram near Salur in Vizianagaram district, Andhra Pradesh.
-His father, Sanyasi Raju, was a mrudangam player in the troupe of the renowned violinist, Dwaram Venkataswamy Naidu.
+His father, Sanyasi Raju, was a mrudangam player in the troupe of the renowned violinist Dwaram Venkataswamy Naidu.
 Rajeswara Rao was recognized as a child prodigy and began performing on stage at the age of four.
 Under his father's guidance, he trained with Venkataswamy Naidu in tabla and harmonium.

 Career

-Rajeswara Rao's career in cinema began in 1934 when recording technician Mr. Huchins discovered him and took him to Bangalore to record the "Bhagavad Gita".
+Rajeswara Rao's career in cinema began in 1934 when recording technician Mr. Hutchins discovered him and took him to Bangalore to record the "Bhagavad Gita".
 He later traveled to Calcutta and was cast as Lord Krishna in the Telugu film Sri Krishna Leelalu (1935).
 Subsequently, he did films like Keechaka Vadha and Uttara Gograhanam and met musical legends such as Kundan Lal Saigal and Pankaj Mullick, from whom he learned Hindustani music.

 Rajeswara Rao's first role as a music director came with the film Jayaprada (1939).
 He went on to score music for a number of successful films in multiple languages, including Telugu, Tamil, and Kannada.
 Some of his notable films include Malliswari (1951), Missamma (1955), and Chandralekha (1948).
 He was known for his use of Indian classical ragas and experimentation with foreign musical styles, including Western, Persian, and Arabic influences.

 Rajeswara Rao was associated with Gemini Studios in the 1940s and composed music for many of their major films.
 He is credited with helping popularize light music in Telugu cinema.
 He was also known for his collaborations with directors like B. N. Reddy and Vijaya Productions.